Shenzhen Bao'an International Airport: Ground Transportation Center

 The baggage areas are a short walks away from the Ground Transportation Center (GTC), where passengers can take buses, taxis and Shenzhen Metro trains.
 The transportation center offers local and long-distance bus services on the first floor, with taxi and Airport Express Shuttle 330 bus services on the second floor.
 The underground floor connects with Airport Station on Metro Line 11.
 Bus M416 also provides a shuttle service to Hourui Station on Line 1.
 In the future, it will also connect to the Guangzhou-Dongguan-Shenzhen Intercity Railway, which is under construction.

 Regular bus and minibus services links the airport with the rest of the city.
-Intercity bus services to some other nearby cities such as Hong Kong and Dongguan are also available.
+Intercity bus services to some other nearby cities such as Zhongshan, Hong Kong and Dongguan are also available.

 Local taxis, and often some taxis from Dongguan, can pick up passengers there from three designated waiting areas.
 These areas have the capacity to handle 21 taxi cabs picking up passengers simultaneously.